workadventure/workadventure/docs/map-building/inline-editor/entity-editor/index.md

 You will see an edit form on wich you can :

-- Edit name name
+- Edit the name
 - Add/remove tags
 - Edit depth ([learn more](#object-depth))
-- Remove object (this action will also remove the object on the map if it was already placed)
+- Remove the object (this action will also remove the object on the map if it was already placed)

 ![Edit object](../../images/editor/entity-edition/edit-object-2.png)

 Do not forget to save your modifications by clicking on the "Save" button.

 ## Frequently Asked Questions

-### Can I import my own objects?

-As of now, it is not possible to import your own objects in the inline map editor using a graphical interface.
-This will come in future releases, as we extend the capabilities of the inline map editor.

-However, if you are a die-hard fan and are not afraid of doing some technical work, you can define your own object collections by writing a JSON file and then manually modifying the map file (with the `.wam` extension) to add a reference to your JSON object collection.

-You can read more about the entity collection format in the [documentation](../entity-collection-file-format.md).

 ### I cannot move or select an object on the map